 I write this hand-over-heart!
 Rest assured there’s no bias on my end – after all, I pledge allegiance to the handful of different coastlines where I grew up.
 The beaches of Rio de Janeiro and San Juan were my childhood playground.
 The warm turquoise waters of the Bahamas have been a home of sorts, and the same goes for Chile’s eternal coastline and south Florida’s Atlantic beaches.
 And with all this time living in coastal cities and towns, I firmly believe that Portugal’s fish-based cuisine is truly special.
 It’s simply excellent.
 Here at Catavino, we’re crazy about Portuguese fish, and turns out we’re not the only ones.

 Inspired?
-Lest you find yourself strolling down the Baixa looking for grub and fall into a tourist trap with a menu translated into seven languages, let us help!
+Lest you find yourself strolling down the Baixa looking for food and fall into a tourist trap with a menu translated into seven languages, let us help you find some the very best fish possible.
 We can plan your life-changing gastronomic adventure to discover Portugal’s phenomenal fish-based cuisine!
-In the meantime, here are my suggestions for the best places to eat fish in the Lisbon area.
+In the meantime, here are my suggestions for the best places to eat fish and seafood in Lisbon.

 www.cervejariaramiro.pt | Av.
 Almirante Reis No. 1, Lisbon